PrunaAI/ComfyUI_pruna/README.md

 ### Prerequisites
 1. Create a new conda environment with Python 3.10
 2. Install [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
-3. Install the latest version of [Pruna](https://docs.pruna.ai/en/latest/setup/pip.html) or Pruna Pro.
+3. Install the latest version of [Pruna or Pruna Pro](https://docs.pruna.ai/en/latest/setup/pip.html).

-Note that the Pruna Pro version is required to use the caching node.
+Note that the Pruna Pro version is required to use the caching node or the `x_fast` compilation mode.

 ### Steps
 1. **Navigate to your ComfyUI installation's `custom_nodes` folder:**